-The IRS will remove a federal tax lien if the lien was filed in error, if the outstanding balance is paid in full, if the outstanding balance is otherwise satisfied (for example through a successful offer in compromise), or if the lien becomes unenforceable (for example, because the lien has expired due to the ten-year statute of limitations.
+The IRS will remove a federal tax lien if the lien was filed in error, when the outstanding balance is paid in full, or when the outstanding balance is otherwise satisfied, such as through a successful offer in compromise.
+It will also remove the lien if it becomes unenforceable, which can happen if it's expired due to the 10-year statute of limitations.

 Withdrawing a Federal Tax Lien

 The IRS will rescind (or "withdraw") a federal lien if it was determined to have been originally filed in error—such as when the wrong taxpayer is targeted for a debt.
 In that case, it's as if the lien had never been filed in the first place.